 Here then we'll list some of the best alternatives to Skype, not least in terms of features, support, ease of use, and accessibility.

-WhatsApp is our pick for the best Skype alternative of 2019.
+WhatsApp is our best pick for the best Skype alternative.
 This messaging service has taken the world by storm, so there's a good chance that you already have it installed on your smartphone or PC.

 WhatsApp offers plenty of features to rival Skype, including text messaging, voice and video calls, and group chat.
 It also offers both web and desktop clients.